YeshuaChiliquingaAmaya/AWD22962024ScrumMasters/README.md

-Here's a more organized and polished version of your README in English:

----

 # Welcome to the ScrumMasters Repository for ESPE2410-AWSD2296! 🎉

 This repository is dedicated to the **Advanced Web Development** course at **Universidad de las Fuerzas Armadas ESPE** (ESPE2410).
 Here, you'll find our coursework, projects, and documentation.